Engineeremir/PayTR.PosSelection/README.md

 ### Step 2: Start Core Services

-Navigate to the `PayTR.PosSelection.System` directory and create the required network, then start the database and vault services:
+Navigate to the `PayTR.PosSelection.System` directory and create the required network, then start the database, redis and vault services:

 ```bash
 cd PayTR.PosSelection.System